CycloneDX/cyclonedx-php-library/README.md

 ## API Documentation

-There is no pre-rendered documentation at the time.
+We ship code annotations, so that your IDE and tools may pick up the documentation when you use this library downstream.

-Instead, there are code annotations, so that your IDE and tools may pick up the documentation when you use this library downstream.
+There are also pre-rendered documentations hosted on [readthedocs][link_rtfd].

 Additionally, there is a prepared config for [_phpDoc3_](https://docs.phpdoc.org/guide/getting-started/index.html) that you can use to generate the docs for yourself.